 - Previous on-call member of a schedule

-While adding rules to an escalation, a condition for the rule to notify its recipient should be specified.
-Each rule can have one of the following as its notify condition:
+While adding rules to an escalation, specify a condition for the rule to notify its recipient.
+Each rule has one of the following as its notify condition:

 - Alert is not acknowledged